 With uncertainties regarding the economy, residential development is nearly stopped with little significant projects being proposed .The vicinity of the turnpike has already experienced the development of the Hampton Inn, the Holiday Inn Express and the conversion of the Econologe into a Comfort Inn.
 The Wawa has settled in to routine operation.
 Construction of the Springhill Suites is completed next to the Holiday Inn Express and the Rodeway Inn has been demolished to make room for a Dunkin’ Donuts which is now open.
 Plans have been approved for another hotel behind the BP Amoco on the southwest corner of Rt.
 663 and Quaker Pointe Dr. Pulse Technologies on AM Drive may soon be expanding.
 The largest building in Milford Township, a warehouse of close to 1 million square feet on AM Drive, is being used by a division of Georgia Pacific.

 Residential development includes Valley View, Spinnerstown Crossing, Miller’s Run, Parkside (Allentown and Kumry Roads), Streamview (Allentown Rd) and Blackledge (Portzer).
 Plans have previously been approved for Brookfield (Pumping Station Road) for 106 dwellings.
 Milford Pointe (Milford Square Pike and Rosenberger Rd) construction is completed and is now known as The Crossings of Bucks County, containing single family homes.
 Other plans are at various stages in the review process with activity being very slow.
-To track development activity, review updates to the planning agenda (PDF).

 The Unified Master Plan for Milford Village, (image of map) mixed-use development area around the Upper Bucks Nursing Home, received Conditional Use approval (PDF) and each phase will require both land development and conditional use approvals.